This is a guest post from colleagues in the Department for Transport (DfT).

 More than agile

-The DfE team showed us how they communicated their vision and ways of working.
+DfE Digital showed us how they communicated their vision and ways of working.
 We were struck that there was no mention of the word ‘agile’.
 We learned that sometimes it’s more helpful to talk about what that means in practice - designing for users, failing fast and iterating.

-Their videos have also been a really powerful way to communicate with and influence other colleagues in DfE.
-Videos with subtitles are much more engaging than a slide deck or document.
-They have been much more effective for introducing agile concepts and user-centred design to policy professionals at DfE.
-We at DfT have started to create vlogs and make good use of live video feeds for show and tells, so we’d like to take this further by considering some educational videos too.
+They've used videos to communicate with and influence other colleagues in the department.
+Videos with subtitles are more engaging than a slide deck or a document.
+At DfT, we have started to create vlogs and use live video feeds for show and tells.

 It’s good to share

-We’d like to thank the team at DfE for sharing their experiences with us and for letting us pinch some of their ideas.
-We post regularly on the DfT Digital blog if you’d like to hear more about how we’re building our agile culture and spreading user-centred design principles across the department: https://dftdigital.blog.gov.uk/
+We’d like to thank DfE Digital for letting us pinch some of their ideas.
+If you’d like to hear more about how DfT is building our agile culture and being user-centred, you can read our blog.